They make their tongues as sharp as a serpent’s;

 the poison of vipers is on their lips. — Psalm 140:3

-Winston Churchill was a prime example of integrity even in the face of opposition.
+Winston Churchill’s composure, especially in the face of opposition, was legendary.
 A story is told about him that occurred during his last year in office.
 Churchill took his seat at an official government ceremony when he overheard two men sitting several rows behind him whispering: “That’s Winston Churchill.”
 “They say he is getting senile.”
 “They say he should step aside and leave the running of the nation to more dynamic and capable men.”
 When the ceremony ended, Churchill turned around to the men and said, “Gentleman, they also say he is deaf!”

 In his witty way, Churchill was teaching the men that not everything they hear is true.
 However, this story also demonstrates that most people do believe everything they hear, whether it is true or not.

 Speaking slander, lashon hara in Hebrew, is taken very seriously in the Bible.
 The Jewish sages teach that when people gossip, they violate no less than 31 biblical commandments.
 The most classic commandment against slandering can be found in Leviticus 19:16: “Do not go about spreading slander among your people.”
-In biblical times the offense of slander was met with the harsh punishment typically meted out for leprosy, including a week of isolation.
+In biblical times the offense of slander was considered so great it was met with the harsh punishment typically meted out for leprosy, and included a week of isolation.